Why is There so Much Hypocrisy in the Church?

 Jude 1:4 NLT says: I say this because some ungodly people have wormed their way into your churches, saying that God’s marvelous grace allows us to live immoral lives.
 The condemnation of such people was recorded long ago, for they have denied our only Master and Lord, Jesus Christ.

-Other examples of false teachings which lead to complaints of hypocrisy within the church are legalism, the fake miracle antics of false prophets, the prosperity gospel and seed faith teachings which ultimately lead to brainwashing and manipulation of followers.
+Other examples of false teachings which lead to complaints of hypocrisy within the church are legalism, the fake miracle antics of false prophets, the prosperity gospel and seed faith teachings which ultimately lead to brainwashing and manipulation of followers for monetary gain.

 Philippians 3:18-19 says: For many, of whom I have often told you and now tell you even with tears, walk as enemies of the cross of Christ.
 19 Their end is destruction, their god is their belly, and they glory in their shame, with minds set on earthly things.